eye-division/madiacharya/_sculpture/maanboob-front-view.md

   to take on an exploration of sexual identity, offering possibilities but maintaining ambiguity.
-Discarded objects come to be adorned with decorative patterns from vintage textiles and lacework suggesting an intertwined male and female presence but at the same time defying stereotypes.
+Discarded objects come to be adorned with decorative patterns from vintage textiles and lacework suggesting an intertwined male and female presence but at the same time defying categorization.

   &nbsp;